- Use energy, water and other resources efficiently

 A Green Building Certification System is a framework for:

-- Setting goals and targets for building performance
+- Setting benchmarks and targets for sustainable measures being pursued

 UNDERSTAND YOUR MOTIVES